Federal College of Education (Technical), Gombe

-The Federal College of Education (Technical), Gombe is a federal government higher education institution located in Gombe, Gombe State, Nigeria.
-It is affiliated to Abubakar Tafawa Balewa University and the University of Maiduguri for its degree programmes.
-The acting provost is Ali Adamu (Boderi).
+The Federal College of Education (Technical), Gombe was formerly known as National Technical Teachers College.
+Its a federal government higher education institution located in Gombe, Gombe State, Nigeria.
+The mandate of the college since its inception was producing technical, vocational and science teachers for primary and secondary schools in the Country.
+It is affiliated with Abubakar Tafawa Balewa University and the University of Maiduguri for its degree programmes.
+The provost is Dr. Ali Adamu (Boderi).

 College library

-The college library was established in 1977 with a collection of 500 volumes of books in the temporary site but was moved to the permanent site along Gombe-Bajoga Road in 1990.
-Presently, the college library is made up of a main library and virtual library.
-The main objectives of the library are to support teaching and learning through a developed and organized available information resources in the library.
-The library has 44 staff strength that manage the library.
-The current college librarian is Ishaya Dauda Marama.
+The College Library was established in 1977 with a collection of 500 volume of books.
+It started on a temporary site in the former Gombe Crafts School, under the leadership of a Principal, and started moving to its permanent site in 1989 and finally relocated to the permanent site in 1996.
+Presently, the College library is made up of a main library and a virtual library.
+The library's primary goals are to enhance teaching and learning by developing and organizing the information resources that are available there.
+The library currently has more than 40 thousand volumes of textbooks and 45 staff strength that manage the library.
+The current college librarian is Yusuf Shehu Aliyu.

 Structure of the library

-The college Library has four sections for effective information services to the college students, researchers and lecturers which are:
+The college library has four sections for effective information services to the college students, researchers, and lecturers which are: